College Meal Plan Is More Expensive Than Groceries

 • Local farmers markets

-• Discount grocery stores
+• Discount grocery chains

 The Bottom Line